A collection of material relating to the Ferranti Pegasus ComputerFerranti Ltd

 Ten of the other items in this substantial collection of material about the Pegasus relate to this Ferranti programming course for the Pegasus.
 All are published by Ferranti Ltd. Finally, there are seventy four pages of handwritten notes taken by a student on one of the courses.

 The documents include a syllabus for the course explaining the subjects to be covered.
 It is particularly interesting to note that on the last day of the course, students learnt about "The use of auto-coding for commercial work" from Mr C.M.Berners-Lee.
 Conway Berners-Lee joined Ferranti in 1953.
 The following year he married Mary Woods who was also working as a programmer at Ferranti.
-They are the parents of Tim Berners-Lee, the inventor of the internet.
+They are the parents of Tim Berners-Lee, the inventor of the World Wide Web.

 The notes (which are typed or printed on foolscap paper and stapled, save for the handwritten pages) include: "Some common errors in programming and tape punching", "A guide to the timing of programmes" (i.e. "The unit of measurement of time in a programme is the beat or word-time.
 This is the time taken to transfer a word from one part of the computer to another"), "Examples of Complete Problems for Programming" (which gives practical exercises), "Programming with Magnetic Tape Equipment", "Classified index of Computer Literature" (an index of documents issued by the Ferranti Computer Sales Department) and "Programming examples for the Ferranti Pegasus Computer".
 These notes demonstrate the importance of the educational side of the leading companies involved in the early days of computer technology.
 This was complex, ground-breaking work and it had to be clearly and succinctly explained.
 Apart from some rust marks around the staples and one or two detached leaves, this fascinating collection is in very good condition.
 Full details below.